 18. Make your own stained glass.
 Your local crafts store is full of all kinds of fun projects that you can hang in windows for a dazzling effect.
 Take advantage of all that wonderful natural light.

 20. Take their picture in a bed of flowers.
 Beautiful babies and beautiful blossoms, a match made in heaven.
-7 tips for fantastic photos »
+Get 7 tips for taking fantastic photos here »

 22. Make a fruity dessert.
 Skip the heavy desserts and opt for something fresh.
-Make a compote, pie, or crisp.
-Pair fresh fruit with whipped cream, ice cream, or yogurt.
+Make a crisp, crumble, or cobbler, or try one of our other fruit dessert recipes.
+Or pair fresh fruit with whipped cream, ice cream, or yogurt.
 Try caramelizing fruits on a clean grill — it really brings out the natural sweetness!
+Try our recipes for grilled watermelon and grilled banana satay.

 26. Build a tree house.
 Not everything worth doing in life is easy.
 If you think you can handle this job, the house you build together will be a creation your grandchild will remember forever.